-Issuance of an Green, Social or Sustainability bond by a sovereign issuer
+Issuance of an impact bond by a sovereign issue

-The ESG score of a green, social and sustainability bond issued by a sovereign issuer is a combination of the country's ESG score and an opinion given by our dedicated analysts within the Core Sustainability Investments team on the bond.
+The ESG score of an impact bond issued by a sovereign issuer is a combination of the country's ESG score and an opinion given by our RI analysts on the bond.
 They assess 4 pillars:

-- The ESG quality and strategy of the issuer; - The use of proceeds and the process for project selection; - The management of proceeds; - The impact reporting.
+• The ESG quality and strategy of the issuer;

+- The use of proceeds and the process for project selection;

+- The management of proceeds;

+- The impact reporting.